HIPAA Penetration Testing Requirements 2026: Complete Compliance Guide

 Social Engineering Testing Requirements

-The 2026 HIPAA Security Rule now explicitly includes social engineering as a component of required penetration testing.
+The proposed 2026 HIPAA Security Rule update would expressly include social engineering as a component of required penetration testing.
 This represents a major shift in recognizing that your most critical security control is often your workforce.

 What Social Engineering Testing Evaluates

-• Security Awareness: Whether employees recofize social engineering attempts and report them
+- Security Awareness: Whether employees recognize social engineering attempts and report them

 Healthcare organizations are particularly vulnerable to social engineering because medical staff are often focused on patient care rather than security protocols.
 A well-trained attacker can manipulate staff by posing as IT support, a vendor representative, or even another clinician.